 PG Courses: Eligibility Criteria

-The eligibility criteria for each programme varies and the admission process is highly competitive and selective.
-This gives un a brief idea about the difficulty and approachability of the IIT acceptance rate.
-Listed here is the general eligibility criteria that you must meet:
+The eligibility criteria for each programme vary and the admission process is highly competitive and selective.
+This gives us a brief idea of the difficulty and approachability of the IIT acceptance rate.
+Listed here are the general eligibility criteria that you must meet:

-- Candidates with a bachelors/masters’ degree in the required course or equivalent programme from a recognised institution
+- Candidates with a bachelor/master’s degree in the required course or equivalent programme from a recognised institution.

 - Candidates must have scored a minimum of 60% in graduation level to be eligible.